Pen tests

 What we can pentest for you

 It is possible to pentest the following environments.
 Infrastructure, Web Application, API, Mobile Application, Operational OT.
-If you have a different environment, please contact us to discuss options
+If you have a different environment, we will be happy to discuss the possibilities together.
+It happens regularly that companies or organizations come to NFIR for “special” pen tests.

 We offer different attack scenarios